The DELF is an official language examination

 You’ll have to study two documents and to answer various questions to test your comprehension.
 One text will be informative, such as a news brief or an article about some aspects of francophone culture.
 The other text will be on a controversial topic.

 The best way to prepare for the reading part of DELF is to work on a variety of materials.
-Regular reading of French novels, newspapers and magazines will help you improve your comprehension of grammar structures and vocabulary.
+Regular reading of French novels, quality newspapers, and magazines will help you improve your understanding of grammar structures and vocabulary.

 2. WRITTEN EXPRESSION – 1 hour / 25 points